dmotts/customer-support-bot/README.md

 - [ ] **Escalation Management**: Automatically escalate unresolved issues to human support agents.
 - [ ] **Satisfaction Surveys**: Gather feedback from users about their support experience.
 - [ ] **Multi-language Support**: Offer support in multiple languages.

+## Contributions

+We welcome and appreciate contributions to the **Customer Support Bot** project!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

+Thank you for your support!

 ## Report A Bug